gilbruno/SolidityVoting/README.md

 ✔️ Should see a revert when a not registered voter submit a proposal<br>
 ✔️ Should see that a proposal must not be empty.
 So it's mandatory<br>
 ✔️ Should expect a value for desc of proposal struct <br>
+> We check that the _description_ property of the struct _Proposal_ is corrrectly hydrated after adding a proposal <br>

 ✔️ Should expect a new value in the array of proposals <br>
 ✔️ Should see the right workflow status after adding a proposal <br>
 ✔️ Should see that a voter is able to give many proposals <br>